 Gefilte fish are poached fish patties or balls that are poached in stock.
-It is a traditional Jewish dish, eaten throughout the year but popular on holidays such as Passover.
-The main ingredient is a mixture of different fish chopped up into a mince – You can find it freshly made on our chiller counter.
-It is a dish that can divide opinions with lovers and haters of jellyish versions from the jar that can often have a greyish appearance; when made at home, gefilte fish will be a delicious treat.
+It is a traditional Jewish dish, eaten throughout the year but popular on holidays such as Passover. – You can find it freshly made on our chiller counter.
+The main ingredient is a mixture of different fish chopped up into a mince.
+In our special minced (chopped fish) mixture we include a tasty mix of Haddock, Cod, Bream, Whiting and Hake.

 What Is Gefilte Fish